George Eliot Hospital NHS Trust welcomes all feedback, compliments and concerns.

 Writing a complaint

 Ideally, complaints should be made as soon as possible after the events that you want to complaint about took place.
 This makes it easier for everyone to remember what happened.
-Complaints should be made within 12 months of the event.
+Complaints should be made within 12 months of the event or within 12 months of the knowledge.

 Please provide: